pingcap/docs/tiup/tiup-component-cluster-display.md

 ### -R, --role

-- Specifies the role to query.
-If not specified, all roles are queried.
+- Specifies the role to check.
+If it is not specified, all roles are checked.
 The value of this option is a comma-separated list of node roles.
 You can get the roles of nodes from the second column of the cluster status table returned by the [`tiup-component-cluster-display`](/tiup/tiup-component-cluster-display.md) command.
 - Data type: `STRINGS`
 - If this option is not specified in the command, all roles are selected by default.